JJ/perl6em/txt/1-liners.md

 After which you will be able to connect directly to that address, without needing to do additional password-typing.
-Which will be extremely convenient for applications that need a fluent connection with no prompting.
+Which will be extremely convenient for applications that need a fluid connection with no prompting.